Abingdon School: Sport

 Abingdon's core sports are rowing, rugby union, football, field hockey and cricket.
 Sport is compulsory at Abingdon School and each pupil must attend at least two sessions per week.
-The school won the Princess Elizabeth Challenge Cup at Henley Royal Regatta three years running, in 2011, 2012 and 2013, and has recently reached the later stages of the Daily Mail U18 rugby cup whilst also gaining places in the last four of the HMC national 20/20 cricket competition.
+The school won the Princess Elizabeth Challenge Cup at Henley Royal Regatta three years running, in 2011, 2012 and 2013.
 The boat club has documentary evidence that rowing was a school activity in 1830.
 Roysse's School Rowing Club (1840) became the Abingdon School Boat Club.

 Non-sporting activities

 The Debating Society is the school's oldest non-sporting society, founded in 1904.
-Abingdon takes part in a variety of national debating, public-speaking and model United Nations competitions.
-Abingdon were national champions of the 2009 European Youth Parliament competition.
-The society also holds black-tie dinner debates with girls' schools, including the St Helen's, Wycombe Abbey and Westonbirt School.
-The School's Edmund and Roysse Societies hold talks for several times a term, inviting speakers to lecture on a variety of subjects.
+Abingdon takes part in a variety of national competitions, including the Oxford Schools' Debating Competition and foreign language debating competitions.
+The School's Edmund and Roysse Societies hold talks several times a term, inviting speakers to lecture on a range of subjects.

 The school's publications include The Abingdonian (founded 1880), the termly Abingdon News and the annual Griffen for alumni in addition to student publications.

-Abingdon has a Combined Cadet Force, which consists of RAF and Army sections.
-The contingent's RAF section won the 2002 Ground Training Competition (South East) at RAF Uxbridge, Middlesex.
-The shooting team won the national final that same year.
+The school has a Combined Cadet Force, which consists of RAF and Army sections.

-The Abingdon Film Unit (AFU), formed in 2003, has created more than 200 films.
+The Abingdon Film Unit (AFU), formed in 2003 by teacher Jeremy Taylor and alumni filmmaker Michael Grigsby, has created more than 200 films.